 Some families have a hereditary predisposition that increases the chance to develop cancer.
 Genetic testing for cancer risk is complex and rapidly evolving.
 Genetic counseling before and after testing is more important than ever.
 Partnering with a certified genetic counselor to learn about risks and options can be empowering for patients.
 It can help them and their families be proactive about managing their cancer risks.

 Georgetown Lombardi Comprehensive Cancer Center at MedStar Georgetown University Hospital has the region’s longest running genetic counseling program.
 View more information about this program.

 Call for more information or to schedule an appointment with a genetic counselor: (202) 444-0023

 The Georgetown Lombardi Comprehensive Cancer Center provides comprehensive, multidisciplinary treatment for women with gynecologic malignancies (including ovarian, cervical and endometrial).
 Services include evaluation and treatment of precancerous and cancerous conditions of the cervix, uterus, ovaries, and vulva.
 Treatment modalities can include surgery, chemotherapy, or radiation; all administered under the direction of an experienced, board certified gynecologic oncologist.

 Current information about gynecologic cancers (ovarian, cervical, endometrial, and more), incidence and survival statistics, treatment options, causes and prevention, coping strategies, clinical trials, and research, are available online from the National Cancer Institute at the National Institutes of Health.

-Chemotherapy and blood component therapy is administered in MedStar Georgetown University Hospital’s dedicated oncology infusion center, which has 14 infusion chairs and a six-bed day hospital.
+Chemotherapy and blood component therapy are administered in MedStar Georgetown University Hospital’s dedicated oncology infusion center, which has 14 infusion chairs and a six-bed day hospital.
 The infusion center also is equipped with a laboratory to facilitate pharmacokinetics studies that require repeated blood sampling.

 Patient Appointments: Please call Monday – Friday, 8:30 a.m. to 5:00 p.m.